I think if you refer to the Bible you would not have this child named Feargus O’Connor.

 On census day in 1841 94 people lived in 21 dwellings/rooms at Pearse’s buildings and about two thirds of the males over 15 years were weavers.301841 Census records, Pearse’s Buildings, pp. 16–19.
 Identified weavers included John Steward’s parents Moses (aged 60) and Mary (45) as well as John’s younger brother James (aged 20).311841 Census records, Pearse’s Buildings, pp. 16–19.
 James Steward and his wife Elizabeth (aged 25) then had a new-born child named George: he too was baptised by Henry Banfather and he too appears to have been named for Feargus O’Connor (see below for more on this point).32Freereg Baptism Register transcription, St Mary and St Margaret’s, Sprowston, George Feargus Steward, 20 June 1841, register entry 11.
 Similarly, a neighbouring weaver named Thomas Cubitt (aged 35) and his wife Sarah (40) named their newborn daughter Elizabeth O’Connor.331841 Census records, Pearse’s Buildings, pp. 16–19.
 At present I’m relying on Elizabeth’s birth registration index entry for evidence of her middle name which means I’m not absolutely certain of her parents’ identity (which needs to be confirmed by consulting her full birth registration).
 Elizabeth Cubitt does not appear to have been baptised in the Church of England but yet another couple living in Pearse’s buildings, weaver Thomas Hardy and his wife Hester (both aged 25), had in 1839 named their boy after the Lancashire nonconformist preacher, anti-poor law and factory reform activist Joseph Rayner Stephens.341841 Census records, Pearse’s Buildings, pp. 16–19.
 Like Feargus O’Connor, Stephens was a particularly effective public speaker who became associated with militant physical-force Chartism in the late 1830s.
 Unlike O’Connor, Stephens was essentially a Tory who opposed democratic parliamentary reform and who, in late 1839, denounced the movement (somewhat ironically, during his trial for Chartist-related protest, for which he was sentenced to imprisonment for 18 months).35For Stephens see Michael S. Edwards, Purge this realm: a life of Joseph Rayner Stephens, London, 1994.

 Arrested Chartist leaders were expected to act in a heroic manner at their trials and Stephens’ disavowal of the movement led to him being denounced by the O’Connorite rank and file as an arch traitor.36Yeo, ‘Christianity in Chartist struggle’, pp. 114–16; Thomas Cooper, The Life of Thomas Cooper, London, 1872, pp. 156–58.
 Given this turn of events, it’s possible that Thomas and Hester Hardy came to regret their choice of name for their son.
 More tragically, Hannah Steward died a young child in the winter of 1844–45.37Freereg Burial Register transcription, St Mary and St Margaret’s, Sprowston, Hannah Fergus O’Connor Steward, 9 February 1845, register entry 420.
 Nonetheless, at the time of the 1841 census four of the ten infant children living at Pearce’s buildings at New Sprowston were named for Chartist leaders.
-Such a prevalence of political christenings in this micro-historical context is quite surprising—but it’s also obviously a tiny sample.
+Such a prevalence of political christenings in this micro-historical context is quite surprising—but it’s also obviously a miniscule sample.
 It should be noted that Hannah Steward and Elizabeth Cubitt are included in the mapped database but George Steward and Rayner Hardy are not.
 This is because Rayner Hardy was born prior to 1840 while, as explained earlier, children named Feargus without another forename signifying Chartist allegiance have been excluded from the database to help ensure its accuracy.

 Nevertheless, other evidence points to George’s father’s James’s strong Chartist beliefs—and the consequent likelihood that George was named for Feargus O’Connor.
 James’ great-grandson Bertram Steward (1897–1993), a journalist, farmer and World War I veteran, stated in his autobiography that James kept a portrait of O’Connor prominently situated in the upstairs room where he worked his handloom.38Bertram Steward, One journey: the story of a Suffolk farmer, 1981.
 The portrait possibly was the one reproduced at the head of this essay, which was distributed to Chartists throughout Britain as a supplement to the Northern Star newspaper soon after it began publication in late 1837 (another portrait made while O’Connor was imprisoned at York Castle was sold with the paper in 1841).39Northern Star, 6 March 1841, p.
 5. Unlike the stereotypical English primary producer, Bertram Steward was a committed pacifist, nuclear disarmament (CND) campaigner and socialist, echoing parallels with his radical/Chartist ancestors a century or so earlier.40Steward, The story of a Suffolk farmer.